magespawn/aws-bootcamp-crudur-2023/journal/week0.md

 I have installed the Gitpod version and the local machine AWS CLi on Windows and Linux.

+*** Setup as the root user on AWS, not best practice will need to be changed to a less privilaged account. ***

 #### Linux Install

 ```